nonblocking/nonsnapshot-maven-plugin/README.md

 ### Notes

 * The default SCM type is SVN
 * By the default timestamps are used as qualifiers
+* An upstream dependency is defined as *groupId:artifactId:baseVersion*.
+Whereas *groupId* and *artifactId* can contain wildcards.
+The *baseVersion* is the "prefix" of allowed versions.
+Examples:
+    * 2.8 -> Look for the latest version that starts with 2.8, e.g. 2.8.1-20140203
+    * 2.8.3 -> Look for the latest version that starts with 2.8.3
+    * LATEST -> Always look for the latest (non snapshot!) version

 Usage
 -----